 Happy Golden Anniversary Brookside Gardens!!

 July 13, 1969 was opening day for Brookside Gardens.
-Fifty years later, Friends of Brookside Gardens will be contributing a living gift as Brookside Gardens prepares to celebrate its Golden Anniversary in 2019.
+Fifty years later, Friends of Brookside Gardens has contributed a living gift as Brookside Gardens prepares to celebrate its Golden Anniversary in 2019.

 Daffodils are early, spring blooming flowers and symbolize new beginnings, rebirth heralding the arrival of spring.
 It belongs to the genus Narcissus and includes jonquils and paperwhites.
 The genus name is derived from the Greek God Narcissus who according to legend was so enamored with capturing his own reflection in the river that he drowned.
 The daffodils growing along the river bank became associated with Narcissus.
 There are between 40 and 200 different daffodil species, subspecies or varieties of species and over 25,000 registered cultivars (named hybrids).
 For all details regarding daffodils please visit the the American Daffodil Society page.
 In addition, Maryland has its own Daffodil Society (Maryland Daffodil Society).
 The English poet William Wordsworth immortalized the daffodil in his famous poem "The Daffodils".

 Daffodils are also called Jonquils, Narcissus, Paperwhite, Poet's Hower and Lent Lily.

 The first record of daffodils cultivated was around 200-300 BC in Rome.

 It is the National flower of Wales and a tradition to wear a daffodil on St. David's Day (March 1).

 It is also the 10th wedding anniversary flower.